 Safari lodges are larger, permanent structures built of brick and mortar.
 Lodges are smaller than hotels but have the same full amenities and similar facilities such as restaurants and swimming pools.
-The safari lodges range from three star levels, to ultimate five star luxury.
+The safari lodges range from three-star levels to ultimate five-star luxury.

 Safari Tented Camp

 Tented camps are made up of large, walk in, canvas tents set up on permanent frames.
 These camps are generally smaller than lodges and have the amenities similar to that of a lodge or hotel such as separate en-suite bathrooms, restaurants and swimming pools.
 The tented camps aim to provide all the comforts of a lodge while giving guests a smaller, intimate, tented yet luxurious safari experience.
-Same it ranges from three star levels, to ultimate five star luxury.
+Same it ranges from three-star levels to ultimate five-star luxury.

 Safari mobile camp

 These small, intimate camps move around, following herds of migratory animals.
-Camp operators construct semi-permanent camps that are constructed in open bush.
+Camp operators construct semi-permanent camps that are constructed in the open bush.
 There are no barriers and animals can roam free but these mobile camps are safe and guests’ safety is a top priority.
 The camps are fully serviced by a permanent staff and the camps aim to offer up a luxury experience in the wilderness.
 Meals are served by a camp chef and eaten in the ambience of Africa, water is heated by staff for bathing, and generators power the mobile camps.
 When staying in a tented camp, guests have the opportunity to truly connect with nature.
 December – April mobile tents are set in Ndutu areas, May to June – North and west Serengeti, July to October – North Serengeti.

 Budget Safari Camp

 Budget camping fits in the tented camps category.
 The experience is however completely different, making it deserve to be regarded separately.